Nemris/ndstrim/README.md

 # ndstrim

-`ndstrim` is a trimmer for Nintendo DS(i) ROMs, created as a project to familiarize myself with Rust.
+`ndstrim` is a program to trim the excess padding space found in Nintendo DS(i) ROMs, created as a project to familiarize myself with Rust.

 It takes into account whether a game bundles a RSA certificate in order for Download Play functionality to work, and preserves it while trimming the excess space from the ROM file.